 nothing in this Act affects that reservation or condition or those rights or interests.

-12. Compensation (ss.
-20 & 17 NTA)
+12. Compensation (s.
+20 and 17 NTA)

 (1) Under section 20 of the NTA native title holders are entitled to compensation because of the validation under this Act of a past act attributable to the State if they would be entitled to compensation under section 17(1) or (2) of the NTA on the assumption that that section applies to acts attributable to the State.